9 Top fundraising trends for 2023

 To succeed at donor retention, you need a strategy as well as a way to measure your success.
 Tracking donor retention will allow you to identify how well you are succeeding in this important activity, identify any lulls in donations, and make necessary adjustments to restore giving to its former levels.
 AI-based fundraising tools can help you track this all-important information.

-Since the post-pandemic return to reality, people have been thirsting for real-life events where they can meet and mingle in the flesh.
+Since the post-pandemic return to reality, people have been enjoying real-life events where they can once again meet and mingle in the flesh.
 That said, the behavioral changes triggered by the pandemic are certainly lingering.

-Over the last few years, most people have been forced online, at least in some situations, and have begun to appreciate the speed, ease, and conveniences of online events.
+Over the last few years, most people have been forced to communicate, work, and socialize almost exclusively online, and have begun to appreciate the speed, ease, and conveniences of online events.

-In 2023, the best approach will be to cover all bases.
+Now, the best approach will be to cover all bases.
 Offer a range of online and in-person events to make sure you cater to every taste.
 To boost engagement of your new and improved in-person events, reach your donor base in a personal and meaningful way.
 Your donors are flooded every day with solicitations to donate and participate in organizations’ missions; make your organization stand out with custom and personal messages made specifically for them.
-A personalized video messaging tool like Gratavid from Gravyty can help you steward, invite and thank donors when it matters most.
+A personalized video messaging tool can help you steward, invite and thank donors when it matters most.

-Online events like Giving Days that allow for real-time chat and fast online donations may be particularly attractive to Gen Z and younger millennials, as well as being a highly effective way for you to boost donations.
-Digital fundraising technology like Advance from Gravyty allows organizations to create fully branded, gamified giving experiences for their donors to keep them engaged and inspired to participate.
+Online fundraising events like giving days that allow for real-time chat and fast online donations may be particularly attractive to Gen Z and younger millennials and is a highly effective way for you to boost and scale donations.
+A giving day platform allows organizations to create fully branded, gamified giving experiences for their donors to keep them engaged and inspired to participate.

-During trying times, people are naturally more risk-averse.
-To retain donors and attract new ones in 2023, you will have to focus intensely on building trust with your donors and constituents.
+During challenging times, people are naturally more risk-averse.
+To retain donors and attract new ones this year, it’s important to focus intensely on building trust with your donors and constituents.
 The core of trust-based philanthropy is relationship building.
 Just like with any other relationship, nonprofits, educational institutions and other fundraising organizations will have to work hard at open and honest communication, listening and learning about their donors, and being responsive at all times.
 It is also particularly important to be transparent about your use of funds and to be ready to promptly share any information that donors ask for.

 Fundraising software will help staff keep up with many of the actions that help build trust including thanking donors within 72 hours of each donation, sharing impact stories, asking donors for feedback and remembering donors’ birthdays and anniversaries.

-Global recession and periods of economic uncertainty are not the best times to onboard new staff members.
-Like many fundraising organizations, you might have to make do with the small but dedicated staff you currently have.
-While your staff members are likely to be stressed and time-crunched under these trying conditions, there are tools that can alleviate their daily burdens.
+Like many fundraising organizations today, you might be making the most of the small but dedicated staff you currently have.
+While your team members are likely to be stressed and time-crunched under these trying conditions, there are tools that fundraisers are leaning on to alleviate some of the resource strain.

-AI-based fundraising tools like Raise from Gravyty can cut out some of the most laborious donor cultivation activities enabling them to achieve so much more with their time.
-For example, Raise uses AI to scour your CRM and identify who to approach, when, and with what request.
+AI-powered fundraising tools can cut out some of the most laborious donor cultivation activities enabling them to achieve so much more with their time.
+For example, use AI to scour your CRM to identify who to approach, when, and with what messaging.

-Raise also drafts outreach emails complete with personal details and mimics each fundraiser’s personal communication style.
+You can also lean on AI technology to draft outreach emails complete with personal details.
 These functions can cut hours of research time out of a fundraiser’s day and enable them to cultivate more donor relationships in the same amount of time.

 Building and maintaining community is something that is steadily growing in importance in the nonprofit world.
 As much as your donors support you, you need to support your donors and make sure they feel good about giving to your organization.

-To survive and thrive in 2023, organizations must be engaged in and relevant to the community they seek to serve.
+To survive and thrive in the modern era, organizations must be engaged in and relevant to the community they seek to serve.
 This means getting out and communicating with community members and finding out what it is they value.

 Running both online and in-person events will allow you to meet your people and build deeper connections.
 Questionnaires and surveys can also help you gain a better appreciation of who your community is and what makes them tick.

 Most importantly, communicate regularly and meaningfully with your community.
 Send out frequent digests, newsletters and reports about your activities so you remain at the forefront of their minds.
-Bear in mind that personalized and targeted communications are more effective than generic mass-produced ones.
+Personalized and targeted communications are more effective than generic mass-produced ones.

-If one word can be used to define what will help organizations survive 2023, it is “flexibility.”
-Nonprofits, schools and other organizations will need to be inventive and find new and diverse ways to raise funds rather than simply relying on tried and tested methods that may no longer be effective.
+If one word can be used to define what will help organizations thrive these days, it is “flexibility.”
+Nonprofits, schools and other organizations need to be inventive and find new and diverse ways to raise funds instead of relying on traditional methods that may no longer be effective.

-The key in 2023 is to make it easy for donors to donate in a range of ways especially via mobile devices and on the fly.
+The key is to make it easy for donors to donate in a range of ways especially via mobile devices.
 Offer a wide range of payment methods, including those from digital wallets, peer-to-peer and online transaction portals (such as PayPal, Apple Pay, Google Pay, Venmo, and Facebook).
-QR codes can also be a great help to this end.

 Small donors may not make as much of an impact individually as big-ticket donors, but every fundraising organization knows how much their impact adds up over time—especially if they give repeatedly.